lookit/lookit-docs/docs/source/implementation-celery-tasks.rst

 (staging or production).

-When the task is finished copying the files to Google Cloud Storage an email is sent to the study admins and organization admins.
+When the task is finished copying the files to Google Cloud Storage an email is sent to the study admins and Lookit admins.

 If the task was a preview task the state of the study is set back to it’s previous state.
 If it was a deployment the study is set to active.